NHL on NBC commentators: 2010–2021

 In the 2020–21 season, Kenny Albert, John Forslund, and Mike Tirico rotated as the lead play-by-play voice to work with Olczyk, Boucher, and McGuire during the regular season.
 Subsequently, it was announced that Kenny Albert – who had been calling the conference final that Emrick's crew did not work – replaced the retiring Emrick as the lead play-by-play announcer and would join Olczyk and Boucher to call the top semifinal.
 Meanwhile, Forslund worked with Micheletti and McGuire on the other.
 In addition, McGuire joined the lead team as an on-site reporter for the Stanley Cup Finals, making him the only person to contribute to every season NBC carried the Stanley Cup, dating back to 2006, when he was on the top team with Emrick and John Davidson.
 During the first two rounds, Burke and Mleckzo and Faust, and Moore were the other broadcast teams, with Cuthbert having accepted the job as the voice of Hockey Night in Canada.

 McHugh hosted the studio show from NBC's home base in Connecticut with Jones, Carter, and Sharp, while Tappen and McGuire worked from a setting on-site at each arena.

 The two networks combined for a final broadcast on July 7, 2021.
 Both McHugh and Jones in the studio and Olczyk and Albert on-site in Tampa thanked several people behind the scenes before wrapping up the post-game show.
-Emrick, who narrated short features for the network in his retirement, was the last voice heard on NBCSN's post-game coverage to end that year's Stanley Cup Finals.
+Emrick, who narrated short features for the network in his retirement, was the last voice heard on NBCSN's post-game coverage to end that year's Stanley Cup Final.